oversett/oversett/README.md

 ## Discord

-**Do you want to request a new language, or help with the translation?
+**Do you want to request a new language?
+Or help with the translation?
 Join the `#oversett` channel at https://discord.gg/6Jp9mNBNgC.**

 ---